GlebOlsen/GlebOlsen/README.md

   * Create NAS
 - 🚀 My goal is: To be one of the best programmers and help achieve big goals in the software industry!
 - 💿 OS of choice: Debian - i3-wm
-- 📝 Favorite editor: Micro and VSCode.
+- 📝 Favorite editor: Micro, Neovim and VSCode.
 <br>

 ## Languages and tools: